zsparal/api-documentation/source/reference/v2/settlements-api/overview.rst

 Where possible, the settlements will include information on which payments were included in the settlement, which refunds were deducted from it, and so forth.

-For more information on settlements and on receiving payments, please refer to our `knowledge base <https://help.mollie.com/hc/en-us/sections/360004882139-Receiving-payments>`_.
+For more information on settlements and on receiving payments, refer to our `knowledge base <https://help.mollie.com/hc/en-us/sections/360004882139-Receiving-payments>`_.

 Endpoints